Cobots: A beginner’s guide to collaborative robots

 Speed settings can be tailored within the cobot's control software, allowing for different speeds for various phases of an operation.
 For example, a cobot may move quickly between tasks but slow down during precise operations or when a human coworker is nearby.

-Remember that maximizing speed can increase the possibility of errors, thus lowering repeatability.
-Damping vibrations and controlling acceleration/deceleration are crucial.
+Keep in mind: Maximizing speed can increase the possibility of errors, thus lowering repeatability.
+Damping vibrations and controlling acceleration/deceleration is crucial.

-Repeatability is the cobot’s ability to return to the same position multiple times with high accuracy, often measured in millimeters — a crucial factor for tasks that demand consistency.
+Repeatability is the cobot’s ability to return to the same position multiple times with a high degree of accuracy, often measured in millimeters — a crucial factor for tasks that demand consistency.

 Adaptability refers to a cobot's ability to switch between different tasks without extensive downtime for reprogramming.
 Quick-change end-effectors and user-friendly programming interfaces facilitate this.

-Cobots can be reconfigured with new software, tools, or tasks as operations scale or change.
+As operations scale or change, cobots can be reconfigured with new software, tools, or tasks.
 This is often as simple as updating the software or selecting new modes on the cobot’s interface.

 Types of collaborative robots